1004/shops_html_templates/README.md

 6. Visit <domain>/sql_test.php to check if SQL Connection is created already.

-7. #!Important# Delete these files: sql_test.php, config.php
+7. #!Important# Delete these files: sql_test.php, setup.php

 8. Finished.
 Now, you can visit the index.php, test it and share it.